yashpincha/ichack-26/README.md

 ## The Story

-Do you remember your first "git push --force", "sudo rm -rf", "chown -R root:root /"?
+Do you remember your first `git push --force`, `sudo rm -rf`, `chown -R root:root /`?
 It was a difficult time for everyone.
-Until our humble superhero, Clammy, opened ✨_the shell_✨ to everyone.
+Until our humble superhero, Clammy, opened ✨*the shell*✨ to everyone.

 ## Clammy's Job